-Social Care Grant
+Social Care Support Grant

-- 3.4.27 In the Chancellor's 2019-20 budget, £410m of additional funding was announced for use for adult and children's social services.
+3.4.26 In the Chancellor's 2019-20 budget, £410m of additional funding was announced for use for adult and children's social services.
 The Spending Round 2019 indicated that there will be additional Social Care funding of up to £1.5bn in total for 2020-21, partly delivered through grant (over and above funding currently received in 2019-20) and through an additional year of Adult Social Care Precept.
-The government believes there is not a single bespoke needs formula that can be used to model relative needs for both adult and children's social care, therefore the existing Adult Social Care Relative Needs Formula will also be used to distribute this Social Care Support Grant funding. - 3.4.28 The provisional LGFS indicates that the previous Social Care Support Grant allocations will be rolled into a new Social Care Grant for 2020-21.
-In the absence of the final LGFS and grant determination, the MTFS currently assumes a one-off increase in 2020-21 to £9.4m from the 2019-20 Social Care Support Grant allocation of £2.5m.
+The government believes there is not a single bespoke needs formula that can be used to model relative needs for both adult and children's social care, therefore the existing Adult Social Care Relative Needs Formula will also be used to distribute this Social Care Support Grant funding.
+The allocations for 2020-23 have not been confirmed.